rberenguel/ardu-n-back/README.md

 ## TODO

+- [ ] Add a picture or something to the README
 - [ ] Clarify the state machine, I think there's a gap
 - [ ] Make N customizable in-game
 - [ ] Store scores/settings/something